Alert 1 of 0

 Luxury cars at dealership

-Editor’s Note – In the post-pandemic inflationary marketplace, it’s rare to see a 0% financing offer from an auto dealer.
-However, as the Federal Reserve begins cutting rates (expected in the 4th quarter on 2024), these deals will probably make a reappearance.
+Editor’s Note – In the unpredictable 2025 economy, it’s rare to see a 0% financing offer from an auto dealer.
+However, these deals will probably make a reappearance at some point.
 The article below contains helpful information for that possibility.

 Q: I’m in the market for new wheels, and I’ve seen dealers advertising zero-percent financing.
 Should I take this offer?